Hakim Green and Mad Izm

-“I saw how cannabis legislation was starting to really take off and I wanted to be a part of it the way MadIzm was before,” Green explained.
+“I saw how cannabis legislation was starting to really take off and I wanted to be a part of it the way MadIzm was before,” said Green.

-As Green grew up in the generations directly impacted by the War on Drugs, his site goes into great detail about the causes and effects of this political operation.
-Additionally, the site features interviews with people in cannabis and links to other sources discussing all aspects of cannabis such as business, international news, research, and legalization.
+Green grew up in the generations directly impacted by the War on Drugs.
+His site delves into causes and effects of the oppressive policy.
+Additionally, the Madizm.ingo features interviews with those connected to cannabis.
+It also provides links to sources that discuss all aspects of cannabis, including business, international news, research, and legalization.

 Check out the website’s “Madizm Mondays” as well.
 With the use of Twitch, he hosts a show with guests who smoke weed while discussing music, cannabis, and injustice toward the Black community.
 Green also sells cool merch.
 You’ll see the line of Madizm logo shirts.
 And plans of expanding to sweatshirts are in the works.
 Green says the site is “a place for all social issues.
 Racism, sexism, all of it.”